MicrosoftDocs/learn/learn-pr/aspnetcore/interact-with-data-blazor-web-apps/includes/3-exercise-create-user-interfaces-with-blazor-components.md

     :::image type="content" source="../media/3-blazzing-pizzas.png" alt-text="Screenshot of a list of blazing pizzas.":::

-You now have a pizza base component, to allow customers to order a pizza.
+You now have a pizza base component to allow customers to order a pizza.
 You'll improve on this component in following exercises.